ndom91/home2020/blog/plex-setup/2020-07-13-plex-setup.md

 }
 ```

-Finally, run a `sudo nginx -t` to double check the config, and `sudo nginx -s reload` to reload the config and your qBittorrent instance should be available at the URL of your chosing!
+Finally, close vim and run `sudo nginx -t` to lint the config, and `sudo nginx -s reload` to reload the nginx and pick up the new config.
+Now your qBittorrent instance should be available at the URL of your chosing!

-The default login is:
+Go to the URL you've chosen and login with the default credentials:

 Username: admin
 Password: adminadmin

-You should definitely change that under **Tools** -> **Options** -> **Web UI** as soon as possible.
+You should definitely change that first under **Tools** -> **Options** -> **Web UI**.

 Then in the **Downloads** tab of the settings, change the **Default Save Path** to: `/opt/media/` and the **Keep incomplete torrents in:** option to: `/opt/downloads`.

 Next, close the settings window and in the left hand column menu, right click on **Categories** and select **Add new Category**.
 Here we will add predefined categories for Movies and TV with their respective default save locations, `/opt/media/movies` and `/opt/media/tv`.
-Our other applications, couchpotato and sickchill, will add them to qbittorrent with the category applied and then qbittorrent will know where to download the file to.
+Our other applications, couchpotato and sickchill, will add them to qbittorrent with the category applied and then qbittorrent will know where to save the files.

 ### Sickchill

-This guy is installed by simply cloning their repo.
+This application is installed by simply cloning their repo.
 So we will clone this into `/opt/SickChill` by doing the following

 ```bash
 cd /opt